ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 sea blue

 Drunkenness
-Though functioned as way to prevent drunk driving, leading to excessive binge drinking in college students.
+Though functioned as way to prevent drunk driving, leads to excessive binge drinking in college students.

 Being high
 See drunkness.